Join our remarkable

 ICS teachers create a secure learning environment for their students, one that inspires exploration, creativity, curiosity, and confidence to flourish.
 The School honours diversity and values a deeply interconnected community, in which all members feel known, respected, and supported as active participants.
 Teachers work part of a collaborative team of educators.

 We seek applicants with the following professional qualifications and experience:

-Qualified applicants are asked to submit a complete application, including CV, application letter, and two letters of reference to:
+Qualified applicants are asked to submit a CV, cover letter, and two letters of reference by email to:

 Chriss Bogert, Vice Principal

 Dr. Eric Jackman Institute of Child Study Laboratory School

 Ontario Institute for Studies in Education | University of Toronto